Kratom & Pregnancy: What Do We Know So Far?

 Alkaloids from kratom may transfer into your milk and subsequently into your baby as they feed.

-A lot of substances will do this, and some traditional doctors will even dose the baby by giving mom the medicine prior to breastfeeding.
+A lot of substances will do this, and some traditional doctors will even dose the baby by giving the mom the medicine before breastfeeding.